Sammy at Welcome Center

 California College Promise Grant (CCPG)

 The California College Promise Grant is a community college fee waiver, this grant only covers the per unit cost of tuition for eligible California residents or AB540 eligible students.
+It does not cover any fees beyond tuition.
 This grant is not a cash award and is automatically applied to the student's account.

 In order for a student to be considered, they must submit a FAFSA, CADAA, or a paper application.
 This application needs to be renewed every school year that you wish to be considered.
 Eligibility is based on income.